sav-che/TL-2/Authors/Stuhlmann, Franz (Ludwig) {std. Stuhlmann}.md

-> [!cite] BHL link: this entry starts at [page 59](https://www.biodiversitylibrary.org/item/103683#page/69/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 59](https://www.biodiversitylibrary.org/page/33212063) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Stuhlmann, Franz \[Ludwig\] (1863-1928), German (Hamburg) zoologist and collector; with the German army in East Africa 1888; with Emin Pasja to Central Africa but returned to the East coast 1891; in Europe 1892-1893; in various functions in East Africa 1893-1903; in the Dutch East Indies 1900-1901; director of the Biological-agricultural institute at Amani 1903-1908; secretary of the Colonial institute at Hamburg 1909-1921; director of an institute for world trade ib.
-1921. (*Stuhlmann*).
+1921.
+**Abbreviated name**: *Stuhlmann*

 #### Herbarium and types